groundcover-com/groundcover-sdk-go/README.md

 	schemes := []string{parsedURL.Scheme}
 	if len(schemes) == 0 || schemes[0] == "" {
-		schemes = pkgClient.DefaultSchemes // Use default if scheme is missing }
+		schemes = client.DefaultSchemes // Use default if scheme is missing }

 	// --- Transport Stack Construction ---